Special report: The Mouse that Roared or how the people of Bougainville defeated the Rothschilds

 One final literal roadblock was manned by BCL thugs, who demanded a $1,000 bribe to let us pass.
 When I told their boss “you cannot squeeze blood from a stone,” he answered, “I can squeeze blood from a stone.”
 After much haggling, we paid a $100 dollar cash bribe and were allowed to continue on our way.
 Overall, our arrival was delayed by 4 days.

 Finally, after meeting the King, we were offered a tour of the Panguna mine on the following day.
 However, instead we were roused in the middle of the night with a warning that 10 truckloads of mercenaries and corrupt police officers were on their way to try to force the landowners of the Panguna mine to sign over the rights of the mine to BCL.
 We were also told they would try to kill us.

 The locals felled trees across the road and set up armed roadblocks to stop the mercenaries from chasing us after we left.
 Armed conflict was avoided at the last minute, but the BRA told us it was our arrival that led to the dispatch of the mercenaries.

 In any case, as a result of our visit, we will be appealing for international help to allow the locals to develop the mine on their own in an environmentally friendly manner.
 The King promises the billions or trillions of dollars that will flow from the mine will be used to help the people of Bougainville and the world.

-Though many of the Bougainevillians we met were barefoot, they carried smart-phones and knew more about the true nature of the international financial system than the average reporter from the Wall Street Journal seems to (I have met many of them over the years).
+Though many of the Bougainvillians we met were barefoot, they carried smartphones and knew more about the true nature of the international financial system than the average reporter from the Wall Street Journal seems to (and I have met many of them over the years).
 I would rather have King David in charge of the Bougainville gold than the ruthless and incompetent Khazarian central bank gangsters who have done so much harm to this planet and its people.